-Most people who work in the major cities like Tokyo and Osaka typically take on office jobs and are collectively known as Japanese salarymen.
 And when you take on these jobs, there are a few assumptions that need to be made, such as: overtime is expected; you should probably not leave work before your manager does; and if your manager wants to go for a drink after work, you’ll be accompanying them.

 In fact, it’s become somewhat of a social phenomenon for salarymen to drink themselves silly with their colleagues on a Friday night, pass out on the streets, and wake up to catch the earliest train home.
 You will see for yourself if you’re out and about in the city at the end of the working week!

 These days, there are small but growing shifts in the workplace.
 The traditional route of spending your entire life at one company is slowly disappearing, with more and more younger people likely to become ‘furita’ and holding multiple part-time/casual jobs (for more freedom), moving overseas to work, or simply staying at home.